Abeokuta Ogun State, Nigeria Travel Guide

 Learning basic Yoruba phrases demonstrates respect and deepens interactions.

-Navigating local customs for positive experiences.
+Navigating local customs for beneficial experiences.

-Greetings are considered important.
+Greetings are considered considered important.
 Use "Ẹ káàbọ̀" (Welcome) or "Ẹ n lẹ" (Hello).
 Handshakes are common, often gentle.
 A light bow or genuflection (for female travelers) to elders shows deep respect.

 Dress modestly, avoiding overly revealing clothing.
 Cover shoulders and knees at religious sites.
 Women might require a head covering for mosques or some shrines.
 Remove shoes before entering religious spaces.